 TRS-Care maintains a substantial amount of data for all its covered members for many years of coverage.
-Claims and exposures for the year ending August 31, 2016 were used for the development of the Baseline Costs.
+Claims and exposures for calendar year 2018, through the August 31, 2018, were used for the development of the Baseline Costs.
 These were compared to industry data for reasonableness.
 The actual claims and exposures were available by age, sex, status, member type, plan coverage, etc. The actual claims and exposure data were reliable and credible for the development of reasonable Baseline Costs.